LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 same function, equivalent to `jif` followed by `jnif`.

-Of note for optimization is that relative jump instructions will take two cycles - this includes `jif` and `jnif` even when the jump is not taken.
+Of note for optimization is that relative jump instructions will take two cycles - this includes when the jump is not taken.
 Therefore it is usually faster to let a loop fall through when it is finished.
 The `j` macro is especially disadvantageous for performance-sensitive code; it may take either 2 or 4 cycles depending on the state of the carry bit.
 ```
 loop:
     # this is fast